dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 # Learning curves

 Lets dive into interpreting learning different curves to understand and ways to avoid underfitting-overfitting or bias-variance tradeoff.
-There is some sort of tug of war between bias and variance, if we reduce bias error that leads to increase in variance error.
+There is some sort of tug of war between bias and variance, if we reduce bias error that leads to increase in variance error and vice-versa.

 Let's recap what we had from our previous discussion on bias and variance.